-Section 5.11 Notice of Investigation and Opportunity to Present Information
+Section 5.9 Notice of Investigation and Opportunity to Present Information

 Prior to the conclusion of an Investigation, if the Staff anticipates reporting to the Board of Ethics that a violation is found, the Executive Director shall give the respondent notice of the substance of the Investigation and an opportunity to present such written information as the respondent may desire, including the name of any witnesses whom the respondent believes should be interviewed, prior to that report being made to the Board of Ethics.
-The Executive Director shall also give the respondent under investigation a copy of the Ethics Ordinance and these rules, and shall promptly respond to any procedural or substantive questions of the respondent.
+The Executive Director shall also direct the respondent to the location of the Ethics Ordinance and these rules, and shall promptly respond to any procedural or substantive questions of the respondent.
 If the Staff does not report that a violation has been found to the Board of Ethics, the Executive Director is not required to provide such notice to the respondent if the respondent had not been contacted by the Board or Staff in the course of the Investigation.

-Section 5.12 Right to Representation
+Section 5.10 Right to Representation

-The respondent may be represented by a duly licensed attorney at any stage of the proceedings before the Board.
-Such counsel must file with the Board his or her appearance form before the Executive Director will discuss the case with him or her or provide him or her with information about the Investigation, or be permitted to attend a hearing on behalf of his or her client.
+The respondent may be represented by a duly licensed attorney or accompanied by an authorized union representative at any stage of the proceedings before the Board.
+Such counsel or representative must file with the Board his or her appearance form before the Executive Director will discuss the case with him or her or provide him or her with information about the Investigation, and before such counsel or representative shall be permitted to attend a hearing on behalf of his or her client or union member.

-Section 5.13 Policy of Confidentiality
+Section 5.11 Policy of Confidentiality

 Investigations and consideration by the Board of potential violations of the Ethics Ordinance shall be conducted confidentially and shall not be disclosed to the public, except as necessary to carry out the powers and duties of the Board.
-The final determination of the Board on an Investigation shall be made available to the public with such deletions as may be necessary to prevent disclosure of any information the Board determines to be confidential, in accordance with the Freedom of Information Act, 5 ILCS 140/1 et seq., as amended.
+The final determination of the Board on an Investigation that results in a finding of a violation shall be made available to the public with such deletions as may be necessary to prevent disclosure of any information the Board determines to be confidential, in accordance with the Freedom of Information Act, 5 ILCS 140/1 et seq., as amended.